Adolphus Wabara: Senator

 On 3 June 1999, Wabara was sworn in as a Nigerian Senator; days after the inauguration of President Olusegun Obasanjo.
 Wabara was soon appointed the Chairman of the Senate Strategic Committee on Defence and then, the Chairman of the Senate Committee on Police Affairs.
 There, he campaigned tirelessly for budgetary inclusion for improving the Nigerian military and police structure.
 By the early 2000s, renovation of army barracks, promotion of qualified officers who had long been overlooked, reformation of the security system were achievements of the Wabara-led Senate Committees.

 Drawn to the plight of the impoverished people of the Niger Delta regions throughout Nigeria, Wabara and other senators from the Niger Delta areas of Nigeria pushed for a reform act.
 This was geared at alleviating poverty and tackling the problems of oil bunkering and insecurity in the Niger Delta.

 Their collaborative efforts led to the creation and approval of the NDDC Act of 2001 by the Nigerian Senate.
 The Obasanjo administration signed the bill into law and the Niger Delta Development Commission (NDDC) was founded.
 The commission exists to date.

 In 2003, Adolphus Wabara won the PDP Senatorial primaries against Chief Emeka Wogu and proceeded to contest for reelection into the Nigerian Senate for Abia South.
-His most formidable opponent, Chief Chineye Imo was from the All Nigeria People’s Party (ANPP).
+His most formidable opponent, Chief Chineye Imo was from the All Nigeria Peoples Party (ANPP).
 Imo was declared the winner of the Senatorial election, but an appeal court confirmed that Wabara had indeed been reelected.
 Controversies arose before and after the litigation, but in the end, Wabara was sworn into the Nigerian Senate for a second term.